wallijam/three-js-boilerplate/README.md

 # Three.js boilerplate
-This is a simple three.js boilerplate for new projects, feel free to contribute!
+This is a simple three.js boilerplate for new projects.

 ### Setup
 Run the setup script to make the repository your own!